d4l3k/cs540-project/paper.md

 the underlying response surface model used.
 Like other papers, these papers investigate the performance of this method on noiseless functions.
-The authors in both of these papers make claims about the performance of their methods, which we wanted to evaluate in a slightly context.
+The authors in both of these papers make claims about the performance of their methods, which we wanted to evaluate in a stateful context.

 ## @hansen2010comparing